Does Urgent Care Do MRI? What to Expect, How Much It Costs, and When to Go Elsewhere

 In most US states, yes, urgent care physicians can order an MRI without a referral from a primary care doctor.
 This is one of the primary reasons patients choose urgent care for imaging: the ability to be assessed, have an MRI ordered, and receive the scan in a single visit without waiting for a GP appointment and a referral letter.
 The urgent care physician evaluates the clinical presentation, determines whether an MRI is appropriate, and writes the imaging order on-site.

-Direct-access MRI — booking an MRI scan without any physician order — is available at some standalone imaging centers and is legal in most US states, but is not covered by insurance and requires the patient to self-pay the full imaging cost.
+Direct-access MRI — booking an MRI scan without a physician order — is available at some standalone imaging centers and is legal in most US states, but it is not covered by insurance and requires the patient to self-pay the full cost of imaging.

 When should I choose urgent care vs ER vs imaging center?